DakkuaDev/in-our-minds-godot/README.md

 # In our Minds - Game & Framework

-In Our Minds (Provisional Title) is a development framework in Godot Engine 4.0 designed for game creators interested in exploring deep, engaging narratives.
+In Our Minds is a development framework and video game made in Godot Engine 4.0 designed for game creators interested in exploring deep, engaging narratives.
 This project serves as both a solid structural template and a demo that showcases its capabilities, ideal for casual platformer games with emotional depth.

 ## Project Overview